-Today I want to talk to you about something that a lot of people across all walks of life will experience, the dreaded Imposter Syndrome.
+Today I am writing to you about something that a lot of people across all walks of life will experience, the dreaded Imposter Syndrome.

 I mostly want to talk about this because I got slapped in the face with a big dose of imposter syndrome last week, so it’s very fresh in my mind and the emotions it pulled up are still pretty raw.
 But also, I want to talk about this because it’s something that is mentioned every so often, but I don’t see as much discussion about it as I would like.
 Even when there is discussion imposter syndrome tends to get mixed up in self-doubt and self-hatred and I think it’s well able to stand on its own as a topic.
 Perhaps as a spin-off from self-doubt but I’ll leave those kinds of definitions to the psychologists amongst us.